sn0x-sharma/ZEROGRAVE/FIREFOX-PAGEEXTRACTOR-AUTHENTICATED-SSRF/video-poc-steps.md

 ## 6. Closing line for the recording

-> The host check exists and fires — rows C and E prove it.
+> The host check exists and fires rows C and E prove it.
 It just isn't applied on the path the
 > tools actually use, and the gate above it needs *both* taint flags when five of the seven tools
 > only ever set one.

-## Honest caveats to state on camera

-- This needs script inside `about:welcome`; no web-content path into that page was found and none is claimed.
-- The LLM step that would choose the URL in a real attack is not demonstrated here.
-- `-remote-allow-system-access` is used by `poc.py` purely as a verification oracle to reach the parent module directly.
-It is not part of the attack path.